 Nisswa, Mount Ski Gull.
 This community-owned downhill area includes the Ricochet Alley tubing hill, with three runs and a hands-free tow lift.
 It's on the northwest shore of Gull Lake, seven miles west of Minnesota 371 on County Road 77.

-Tickets are $13 for two hours, and many resorts and hotels offer their guests discounts at the hill.
+Many resorts and hotels offer their guests discounts at the hill.
 For more, see Brainerd Lakes in winter.

 Duluth, Spirit Mountain.
 The Adventure Park of this downhill area includes a six-lane tubing hill with handle tow.
-Tickets are $19 for two hours.

 For more about the area, see Relishing winter in Duluth.

 Superior, Mont du Lac.
 This downhill area on the St. Louis River, on the south edge of the Duluth area and just east of Jay Cooke State Park, has five chutes and a handle tow.
-Tickets are $16 for the day.

 Hudson, Badlands Sno-Park.